 An interview with Sean Caskey from Last Dinosaurs

 Established in 2009, Last Dinosaurs are a Brisbane-based indie rock band that brings together Lachlan Caskey (lead guitar), Michael Sloane (bass) and Sean Caskey (vocals, rhythm guitar).
 Best known for its lush and adrenaline-pumping garage rock sound, the band has just delivered a dynamic third album Yumeno Garden – with hit singles like Eleven, influenced by the likes of The Strokes.
 The band has quickly gained a dedicated following thanks to its distinct sound and toured with bands like Foster the People and Two Door Cinema Club.
-Soon the guys will be playing for us in Hong Kong, and we’re hyper excited!

 It’s an introspective reflection on life and relationships based on an imaginary place stuck between two worlds.

 Which song is your favourite to perform live?

 Forget About has an intro that swells in and pauses for a moment before kicking in.
 I love playing that song because that intro just feels awesome.

 The artwork for the album and the music video of Eleven is super rad.
 Are there defining characteristics that you felt compelled to express with the artwork?